Bethel A.M.E. Church (Richmond, Indiana)

 Bethel A.M.E.
-Church is a historic African Methodist Episcopal church located at Richmond, Wayne County, Indiana.
+Church is a historic African Methodist Episcopal church located at Richmond, Indiana.
 The congregation was founded in 1836.
 The church was built in 1854, and enlarged and remodeled in the Romanesque Revival style with a mix of Neo-classical elements in 1892–1894.
 It is a one-story, cruciform plan, brick building with a 2 1/2-story bell tower.
 The church serves as an educational, political, and cultural center for the local African American community.

 It was listed on the National Register of Historic Places in 1975.

 Early Church (1836-1868)

 First settled around 1806, Richmond Indiana was at the frontlines of 19th century Westward expansion.
 Richmond became home to Quakers, New Englanders, and African Americans.
 By the 1830s, Wayne County had more than 400 Black residents, many of which lived in and around Richmond.
 Richmond's Bethel African Methodist Episcopal (AME) demonstrates the importance and affluence of the early 19th century Black community in Richmond.
 Its survival as a political and cultural center continues to serve as a symbol of Richmond's Black community.

 Founded in 1836 by traveling Bishop William Paul Quinn, Bethel Richmond's Church has served the community for almost two centuries.
 Early church leaders include Cornelius Overman and George Black.
 After receiving a lot from Gardner Mendenhall, Quinn dedicated the church in 1837.
 Quinn became the AME's fourth Bishop in 1844.
 From 1840 to 1845, the Bethel Congregation is recorded to have around 119 members.
 Richmond became the hub for the AME church's sheltering of fugitive slaves throughout the 1840s and 50s.